NineLivesCat/Competition/chibiosCfg/README.md

 # Update

+* 2019/7/4      By:NLC          merge inc and src
 * 2019/6/23     By:NLC          Refactor project and finish configuration
 * 2019/2/20     By:NLC          Initialization

 # Configure Environment